CODARcode/z-checker-installer/README.md

 4. Generate the figure files: run the command "./generateReport.sh" simply.
 The results of comparing different compressors (such as sz and zfp in this test-case) are stored in the directory called compareCompressors/.

-----------Create a new case--------------
+----------Create a new case-------------- "createNewZCCase.sh [test-case-name]" allows you to create a new test-case.
+This command will create a new workspace directory in Z-checker, SZ, and zfp respectively.
+The compression results will be put in those workspace directories in case of mixing.

-The directory ./Z-checker/examples is one test case, where the compression results and data analysis results will be put in the dataProperty/ and compressionResults/ under it.
+For example, if you run the generateReport.sh in the directory ./Z-checker/examples, it is actually one test case, where the compression results and data analysis results will be put in the dataProperty/ and compressionResults/ under it.
-For another test case with another set of data or application, you can create a new workspace directory by the script ./Z-checker/createNewCase.sh.
+For another test case with another set of data or application, you can create a new workspace directory by the script createNewZCCase.sh (which calls ./Z-checker/createNewCase.sh).
-For example, run createNewCase.sh case1; and then go to the newly generated directory case1 and perform the assessment steps as above four steps.